By-Laws for the West Shore Mixed Slo-Pitch Association

 - Both teams MUST HAVE the minimum number of players (8 minimum – 3 of which must be female) to field a team.

 - Each team is to provide their own score-keeper.
 Each team is responsible for submitting their scores.
-All scores must be submitted through the website.
+All scores must be submitted via email or direct message.

 - No alcohol or drugs are allowed at or near the ballpark.